By Terry Corbell

 Public Relations Expert Provides Crisis Management Tips

 Appearances count.
 But universities, presidential candidates and businesses have all demonstrated a lack of awareness about good public relations.
-Given their significant status, we would expect them to exhibit world-class PR expertise in their crises.

 Consider these examples:

 - BP’s PR crisis following its oil spill in the Gulf of Mexico

 - Penn State and Syracuse – their sexual abuse scandals

 - Herman Cain was forced to quit his bid for the GOP nomination following his weak and untimely responses to the sexual harassment accusations

 - Bank of America’s controversial debit-card pricing fee, which prompted countless Americans to switch to community banks and credit unions, and a downgrade in the bank’s credit rating

 - Anthem Blue Cross of California faced multiple lawsuits as a result of policyholder perceptions of predatory increases in healthcare premiums and deductibles

 Undoubtedly, in each situation, they would benefit from expert PR counsel.